Farm Bureau Leaders

 For more information about policy development, membership and leadership opportunities, contact Julie Murphree at (480) 635-3607.

-Front row (left to right): Vickie Parks from Flagstaff (Women's Director, cattle),Catherine Mann from Mammoth (Women's Leadership Chair, cattle, alfalfa and cotton), Stefanie Smallhouse from Redington (Arizona Farm Bureau President, cattle & forage crops), John Boelts from Yuma (AZFB First Vice President, vegetables), Sherry Saylor from Buckeye (AZFB Ex-Officio, Vice Chair of the American Farm Bureau Women’s Leadership Committee, row crops).
+Front grid-x (left to right): Vickie Parks from Flagstaff (Women's Director, cattle),Catherine Mann from Mammoth (Women's Leadership Chair, cattle, alfalfa and cotton), Stefanie Smallhouse from Redington (Arizona Farm Bureau President, cattle & forage crops), John Boelts from Yuma (AZFB First Vice President, vegetables), Sherry Saylor from Buckeye (AZFB Ex-Officio, Vice Chair of the American Farm Bureau Women’s Leadership Committee, grid-x crops).

 Not Pictured: Richie Kennedy from Casa Grande (Arizona Farm Bureau 2nd Vice President, Cattle and crops), Ashley Jeffers-Sample (YF&R Chair, U of A Extension), Dr. Shane Burgess from Tucson (AZFB Ex-officio, U of A Dean of the College of Agriculture and Life Sciences), Jack Mann from Mammoth (Cattle & Cotton), Mike Norris from Casa Grande (Agribusiness), Jay Larson from Thatcher (cotton, wheat & alfalfa), DeWayne Justice from Waddell (citrus & cattle), Mark Freeman from Mesa (Produce), and Barbara Predmore from Cottonwood (Wine grapes), Rick Evans from Gilbert (Produce and Sweet Corn).